Sunnyside, Queens: Subway and bus

-Sunnyside is served by the on the New York City Subway's IRT Flushing Line, with 33rd Street–Rawson Street, 40th Street–Lowery Street, and 46th Street–Bliss Street in Sunnyside.
-The buses run through Sunnyside.
+Sunnyside is served by the on the New York City Subway's IRT Flushing Line at three local-only stations: 33rd Street–Rawson Street, 40th Street–Lowery Street, and 46th Street–Bliss Street.
+Express service on the line runs in the peak direction during rush hours between Queensboro Plaza and Mets–Willets Point; express trains pass through the three Sunnyside stations without stopping.
+The nearest express stop is 61st Street–Woodside, one stop east of the neighborhood.